birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-elasticsearch.md

 output {
     elasticsearch {
         hosts = ["localhost:9200"]
-        index = "seatunnel-${now}"
+        index = "birdLark-${now}"
         es.batch.size.entries = 100000
         index_time_format = "yyyy.MM.dd"
     }
 }
 ```

-Execute the command, specify the configuration file, and run Seatunnel to write data to Elasticsearch.
+Execute the command, specify the configuration file, and run LarkMidTable to write data to Elasticsearch.
 Here we take the local mode as an example.

-    ./bin/start-seatunnel.sh --config config/batch.conf -e client -m 'local[2]'
+    ./bin/start-birdLark.sh --config config/batch.conf -e client -m 'local[2]'

 Finally, the data written into Elasticsearch is as follows, and with Kibana, real-time monitoring of web services can be realized ^_^.